nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

       which additionally and explicitly supports the inclusion of elements representing_ `subject`_s and_ `biosample`_s_
       * _used to federate core resource entities (and other_ `collection`_s)
-      across_ `project` _boundaries (or across inter-DCC boundaries, or any other structural boundaries delimiting areas of primary purview)_
+      across_ `project` _boundaries (or across inter-DCC boundaries, or across any other structural boundaries delimiting areas of primary purview)_
       * _unconstrained with respect to "defining entity"_
          * _can be attributed to a (defining/generating) C2M2_ `project` _record_
-         * _this attribution is optional: the power to define new_ `collection` _s,
-         on an ongoing basis, will be offered to all (approved? registered?) members of the interested research community at large, without being specifically restricted to researchers or groups operating under the auspices of a well-defined_ `project` _entity in the C2M2 system._
+            * _this attribution is **optional and (when null) will not always even be well-defined**: the power to define new_ `collection` _s, on an ongoing basis, will be offered to all (approved? registered?) members of the interested research community at large, without being specifically restricted to researchers or groups already operating under the auspices of a well-defined_ `project` _entity in the C2M2 system._
          * _this configuration is meant to facilitate data/metadata reuse and reanalysis, as well as to provide a concrete and consistent anchoring structure by which newly-defined groupings of C2M2 resources can easily be